 At The Dawn Wellness Centre and Rehab in Thailand, our compassionate clinical specialists have years of experience helping people understand and manage their mental health conditions in order to live fuller, healthier lives.
 We treat a variety of conditions including bipolar disorders, depression, anxiety, personality disorders and professional burnout.
 Our unique approach to treatment blends the most effective psychotherapies with proven wellness practices to give each of our clients a holistic set of tools by which to cope with and manage their conditions.

 We develop customised treatment plans for every one of our clients, ensuring that your treatment caters to your specific needs.
-For clients currently unable to travel due to the pandemic, we offer immediately accessible online therapy that can be transitioned into residential treatment when the situation allows.
 Call us today to learn more about our programming and how we can help you live a healthy, balanced life.